 WHAT KINDS OF PERSONAL INFORMATION DO WE COLLECT AND HOLD?

-We are a full-service commercial law firm and hold different information depending on the legal services provided to clients or, in the case of prospective employees, the information needed to assess future employment with us.
+We are a full-service commercial law firm and hold different information depending on the legal and other services provided to clients or, in the case of prospective employees, the information needed to assess future employment with us.
 Generally, the types of information that we may collect and hold include:

 (a) contact information (such as name, address and phone number);

 (f) employment history;

 (i) insurance information;

 (p) video or photographic footage given by clients to us for legal advice;